Frequently Asked Questions

 No. But not all fonts may speak the language you are looking for.
 Please see the InfoGuide PDF that is available on the product pages (e.g. FF Nexus) to check which languages are included in the font.top

 Our Web FontFonts come in the WOFF format which is supported by Internet Explorer ® (from version 9 upwards) Firefox®, Chrome®, Safari®, and Opera™.
 Because Web FontFonts work using basic CSS, using them is pretty straightforward.
 If you are even vaguely familiar with CSS you can make Web FontFonts work on your website.
 The simple instructions in the Web FontFont User Guide make it easy.
 Optionally, you can skip self-hosting and coding altogether and host the Web FontFonts you purchased with a Typekit account.top

 Through our partnership with Typekit you can add your Web FontFonts to their free Trial account.
-Once you've purchased the fonts you will find a link on your order page.
+Once you’ve purchased the fonts on FontShop.com you will find a link on your order history page.
 All you need to do is click on the button to send your license and fonts to Typekit, then follow their instructions to add a single line of code to your site and your fonts will be added immediately.
 Typekit’s free Trial account has certain limitations, please see their website for full details.
 Hosting your Web FontFonts through Typekit is purely optional.
 If you have any questions, feel free to contact us with your order receipt and we will help you through everything necessary to get your fonts up and running on Typekit.top

 When other websites are linking directly to your hosted webfont files (also called hotlinking), they are using your fonts, which they haven’t licensed, and they are using your bandwidth, adding to your site’s traffic costs.
 To prevent hotlinking of font files, you can utilize origin and referrer checking in your web server via .htaccess or other web server configurations for instance.
 Please see our Web FontFont UserGuide for further details.top